-With all of Europe going into lockdown (well done for finally catching up Great Britain) Cycle outside in the sun with friends and club mates is in quarantine for the foreseeable future.
+With all of Europe going into lockdown again, cycling outside in the sun with friends and club mates is not possible for the next month at least.
 Whilst we can still cycle outside solo, scratching that group ride itch is proving difficult.

 However, a few riders are having issues joining a Zwift group ride.
 There isn't loads of information out there, especially for riders who are new to Zwift, so please read below for our top tips on how to join a group ride on Zwift.

 Before we go over how to join a ride, it's worth looking at the difference between a zwift group event/race and a private 'meet up'.
 Both are hosted in the companion app (see below) but they are a little bit different.
 Zwift events are open to the public and are shown in the events section of the companion app.
 There are hundreds, they're really great and you can join any that take your fancy.

 A private meet up however is usually a smaller group event and often created by someone you know.
 You have to be invited by the organiser (you need to follow each other) and accept the invite.
 Only then will the ride show in your events tab.

 Step 1 - Download the Companion App

 If you've got to this point we're assuming you already have a Zwift set up, but if not then check out our how to get on Zwift blog.
 Once you're set up with a Zwift account, you can download the companion app, which allows you to join events and chat to other zwifters.

 Once you've downloaded the app, log in/create an account and then follow the below steps.

 Step 2 - Follow the organiser